Maps on modules and ideals #

 - One or more equations did not get rendered due to their size.

-A non-computable version of RingHom.liftOfRightInverse
+A non-computable version of RingHom.liftOfRightInverse for when no computable right

-inverse is available, that uses Function.surjInv
+inverse is available, that uses Function.surjInv.

 Equations